 Bariatric surgery is an effective tool to promote weight loss by reducing the size of your stomach capacity.
 It is essential that you receive the support of an experienced bariatric dietitian during your pre and post-surgery journey to ensure you are able to meet nutrient requirements.
 Our dietitians understand the different challenges you may face along the way and can help you to develop sustainable healthy eating habits long term.

-Sports Dietitians provide specialised advice for athletes with various training intensities.
+Sports Dietitians provide individualised advice for athletes with various training intensities.
 Whether you’re looking to change body composition, run your first 10km or compete at a high-level sport, proper nutrition is an essential part of optimal performance.
-Sports Dietitians can provide individualised advice on pre and post comp nutrition and recovery, hydration, supplementation and develop personalised meal plans.
+Sports Dietitians can provide advice on pre and post comp nutrition and recovery, hydration, supplementation and develop personalised meal plans.

 OUR TEAM